CT-Cyber Crime Investigation, Dhaka Metropolitan Police: Organization

-Each of these teams are led by one Assistant Commissioner of Police.
-The total strength sanctioned for this division is very limited and is only 100.
+Each of these teams are led by one assistant commissioner of police.
+The total strength sanctioned for this division is 100.

 Services

-The Cyber Division services by its Help Desk, over hotline number, e-mail, Hello CT apps and different social media platforms.
+The Cyber Division services by its help desk, over hotline number, e-mail, Hello CT apps and different social media platforms.

-The Help Desk of Cyber Division is a unique innovation for instantly helping the cyber victims of Dhaka Metropolitan.
+The help desk of Cyber Division is a unique innovation for instantly helping the cyber victims of Dhaka Metropolitan.

 Awards

-In 2017 one of the ADC Md Najmul Islam was awarded with Bangladesh Police Medal (service).
+In 2017 one of the ADC Md Najmul Islam was awarded a service medal.

-On 12 December 2018 this Division was awarded with Digital Bangladesh Award 2018.
+On 12 December 2018 this division was awarded with Digital Bangladesh Award 2018.

-On Police Week 2019 DC Md Alimuzzaman was awarded with Bangladesh Police Medal (service) and ADC A F M Al Kibria, ADC Sayed Nasirullah & Ishtiaque Ahmed were awarded with President Police Medal (service).

-On Police Week 2020 SP Mishuk Chakma, AC Dhruba Joetirmoya Gope and Inspector Md Rafiqul Islam was awarded with Bangladesh Police Medal (service).

-Cyber Crime Investigating Agencies in Bangladesh
+Cyber crime investigating agencies in Bangladesh

 Besides this division Cyber Police Center, CID; Cyber Branch, Police Bureau of Investigation and Cyber & Special Crime Division, DB, DMP are responsible to investigate cyber crime in Bangladesh.